mindok/hugodeploy/README.md

 Simple FTP deployment tool for static websites (e.g. created by [Hugo](https://gohugo.io/)) with built-in minification.

 ## Why use hugodeploy?
 This was built to allow easy deployment to el-cheapo hosting providers, such as bluehost and namecheap, with no dependencies on third party deployment systems.
+It keeps a local copy of what has already been deployed and figures out what's different each time it is run so it minimises transfers to your web server.

 It was originally written to support the deployment of two or three websites I've been working on, starting with [A Philosopher and A Businessman](http://philosopherbusinessman.com/).

+It is totally independent of any code repository - it just needs the output from whatever static site generator you are using and ftp details for where to put it.

+## What alternatives are there?
+### SaaS Continuous Deployment
+[This article](http://jice.lavocat.name/blog/2015/hugo-deployment-via-codeship/) talks about using [Codeship](https://codeship.com/), and [this one](https://gohugo.io/tutorials/automated-deployments/) uses [Wercker](http://wercker.com) - both SaaS continous integration and deployment options.
+I decided against these as there are just more dynamic dependencies to worry about keeping up to date.
+They do have the advantage that they respond to git commits - i.e. your public site gets updated automatically when you commit changes.

+### Bash scripts
+Again, more dynamic dependencies, plus if I have to write code I'd rather write go.

+### Rsync
+Rsync should work ok, but some of the lower cost hosting providers don't support it as well as they should.
+I wanted to use what works out of the box.

 ## How does it work?
 hugodeply keeps a local copy of the latest version of all files successfully sent to to the deployment target. hugodeploy does a binary compare of the file contents ready to deploy with this local copy to determine whether a file needs to be deployed.
 This is handy where you have images, videos, bloated javascript libraries etc that are slow to send - they only get sent once.